Museum of early consumer electronics and 1st achievements

 first time it was possible to move the dish and select channels on the one handset.

-More about the SR-4500 is where it is featured above.
+More about the SR-4500 is detailed above where our museum exhibit is featured.

 The Echostar SR-5500 was the main motorized receiver available back in 1989